laiquet/idtrackerai-enhanced/docs/source/user_guide/output_structure.rst

     ├─ video_object.json
     └─ idtrackerai.log

+The trajectory files are the ones highlighted above, they contain the most valuable data for the end user, the position of every animal in every video frame.
+See how to read them in :ref:`trajectory files`.

+In the session folder there's a copy of the session log ``idtrackerai.log`` made at the end of the process (successful or not).
+This file contain information of the entire tracking process and it's essential to debug and understand idtracker.ai.

 The majority of the generated data is a byproduct of the tracking process and it is not meant to be read or used by the end user.
 Still, an intuition of the data content can be read as:

 - ``accumulation_*`` contains the identification network parameters.
 It can be used to match identities with other sessions with idmatcher.ai.